saieshtadepalli06/Capstone-Initiation/README.md

 ## Business Value

 The overarching impact of my contributions lies in significantly reducing the number of borrowers who face challenges in repaying their loans.
-Through data preparation, advanced feature engineering, and model optimization, the project is poised to enhance the precision of identifying borrowers with a higher likelihood of successful loan repayment.
-By implementing robust sampling techniques, baseline models, and advanced model tuning, the project aims to minimize the financial repercussions associated with borrower defaults.
-This strategic approach not only improves the accuracy of predicting defaults but also aids in proactively identifying potential risks, mitigating financial damage for the company.
+Through data preparation, advanced feature engineering, and model optimization, the project is focused to enhance the precision of identifying borrowers with a higher likelihood of successful loan repayment.
+By implementing robust sampling techniques, baseline models, and advanced model tuning, our project aims to minimize the financial repercussions associated with borrower defaults.

 One of the significant outcomes of my work is the empowerment of the company to identify and implement effective risk mitigation strategies.
 Through the exploration of explainable AI (XAI) and SHAP plots, the project provides insights into the factors influencing predictions, enabling the company to devise targeted measures to mitigate risks associated with loan approvals.
-The tailored credit limits and interest rates, achieved through meticulous feature engineering and model fine-tuning, contribute to maintaining a balanced portfolio.
-This approach ensures that risks are minimized while maximizing accuracy, striking an optimal balance that aligns with the company's objectives of responsible lending and sustained financial success.

 ## Difficulties Encountered